Making sure no good food goes to waste

 WRAP’s research has shown that where food waste cannot be prevented, there is potential to redistribute the equivalent to around 400 million meals a year.

-Our new resource hub has all the information you need to help increase the redistribution of surplus food, in one place.
+All the information you need to help increase the redistribution of surplus food, in one place.

 Resource Action Fund